-- 155. Materiality judgements are, of course, still likely to be very difficult in practice.
-IFRS Practice Statement 2: Making Materiality Judgements provides companies with guidance on how to make materiality judgements when preparing their general purpose financial statements in accordance with IFRS Standards. - 156.
-It may be helpful to update this practice statement so that it also covers materiality in ISSB Standards or to issue a complementary practice statement specifically looking at materiality judgements in the context of sustainability-related matters.
-The IASB's management commentary Exposure Draft includes some useful draft guidance on making materiality judgements that could be useful in this context.
+- 160. Materiality judgements are, of course, still likely to be very difficult in practice.
+IFRS Practice Statement 2: Making Materiality Judgements provides companies with guidance on how to make materiality judgements when preparing their general purpose financial statements in accordance with IFRS Accounting Standards. - 161.
+It may be helpful to update this practice statement so that it also covers materiality in ISSB standards or to issue a complementary practice statement specifically looking at materiality judgements in the context of sustainability-related matters.
+The IASB's management commentary exposure draft includes some helpful draft guidance on making materiality judgements that could be useful in this context.